ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/details-page.md

 export default TeaDetailsPage;
 ```

-Yikes, now our tests fail!
-Let's fix that:
+Our tests don't know how to handle calling `getTeaById` so let's fix that:
 **`src/tea/details/TeaDetailsPage.test.tsx`**

 ```TypeScript